-Chief Cook: Chief cook falls under the catering department of the ship.
+Chief cook falls under the catering department of the ship.
 It is his duty to prepare meals regularly for the crew and passengers.
-He is also in charge of the food stores, and he can utilize or replenish them.
+He is also in charge of the food stores.
+The Chief Cook assists the Third Mate/Cadet in preparing the requisition for any/every food items to be forwarded to the company HQ to be procured onboard.
 The Chief Cook also inspects the equipment needed to keep the ship clean and uncontaminated in the galley area.

-Trainee Cook: The trainee cook assists chief cook in preparation of meals and managing provision.
+The trainee cook assists chief cook in preparation of meals and managing provision

-Steward: The steward, as the name suggests,is assigned tasks include cooking and serving meals on time, sweeping and maintaining the living quarters of the officers, and stocktaking the stores.
+The steward, as the name suggests, is assigned tasks include cooking and serving meals on time, sweeping and maintaining the living quarters of the officers, and stocktaking the stores.
 It is also the job of a steward to manage the grocery accounts, planning menus, and documents the cost control issues.

 It is to note that a galley on passenger ships would involve several other ranks as well.
 Read here about galley jobs.